 Specific worship is always-always-directed upward.
+This is not negotiable.
 It is the humble, reverent believer directing his or her thoughts to and on God.
-It is not singing about God (that is testimony), nor is it singing about the benefits of salvation (that is evangelism).
-It is not even singing about worship (that is a call to worship, but not the worship itself).
+It is not singing about God (that is testimony), nor is it singing about the benefits of salvation to the unsaved (that is evangelism).
+It is not even singing about worship (that may be a call to worship, but is not the worship itself).

 Specific worship is adoration.
 It is one person, or a single-minded group of people, telling God, and meaning it in the heart, "I love You."
 Specific worship is also exaltation.
-That is, it is one person, or a single-minded group of people, declaring that God's eternal and supernatural attributes raise Him higher than anything else in our lives:
+That is, it is one person, or a single-minded group of people, declaring that God's eternal and supernatural attributes raise Him higher than anything else in their lives.
+Specific worship is the humble, reverent believer looking upward to the throne and declaring, "You are God?"

-"You, O God, are holy!"
-"O Lord, You are pure and righteous!"
+You, O God, are holy!
+O Lord, You are pure and righteous!